ess-dmsc/nexus-constructor/README.md

 ## Developer notes

-The Nexus Geometry Constructor uses a Qt-QML UI through the 'Qt for Python' (aka 'PySide2') bindings.
+The Nexus Constructor uses a Qt-QML UI through the 'Qt for Python' (aka 'PySide2') bindings.
 While not as widely used as the PyQt5 library, it is an official set of bindings produced by Qt, and most existing examples in PyQt5, can be adapted with fairly little effort.
 Most methods are also named similarly